shczhen/docs/sql-statements/sql-statement-show-warnings.md

 ---
-title: 警告を表示| TiDBSQLステートメントリファレンス
+title: SHOW WARNINGS | TiDB SQL Statement Reference
-summary: TiDBデータベースのSHOWWARNINGSの使用法の概要。
+summary: An overview of the usage of SHOW WARNINGS for the TiDB database.
 ---

 # 警告を表示 {#show-warnings}